Grimmer107/Search-Engine/README.md

 # Talaash
 It is a search engine in Python.
+It uses json files as corpus of data.
+It is created after studying the Google research paper.
+It works in a similar manner.
+During indexing stage, it creates forward index, lexicon, and document index.
+It then converts forward index into inverted index for searching.
+During searching, it also takes relevance of document into consideration.
+To calculate relevance, IR Score is calculated which takes proximity into consideration.

 ## Tools used
 - Python